MTtankkeo/MTtankkeo/README.md

 - Develop App with a stylish designs

 ### 😍 Things I like
-- Develop flutter packages
-- Develop jetpack compose packages
+- Develop packages (flutter, jetpack compose)
 - Referencing or improving on good app design